Search results

 Review articles

 Review articles do not show the results of a study of their own.
 A review article describes, analyses, summarises, and assesses published research within a limited field of research.
-There are various types of review articles with a varying degree of systematic searches, for example, a literature review, a systematic review, scoping review, meta synthesis or meta analysis.
-A systematic review is a comprehensive survey based on a precisely formulated protocol.
+A systematic review is characterized by the fact that it has been carried out based on a certain methodology with the aim of compiling all available research within a subject area.
+All steps in the process are carefully documented.

 Theoretical articles